Ostrich Effect

 Ignore it, tackle it or manage it, but make a decision

-The only real practical application for the Ostrich Effect is to understand it to improve your decision-making.
+ostrich effect remus The only real practical application for the ostrich effect is to understand it to improve your decision-making.
 Sometimes ignoring a problem is a good thing:

 "No problem is so formidable that you can't walk away from it."